Robyn-Smith/readme-Generator/README.md

   + [License](#license)

   ## Installation
-  Installation of npm inquirer is needed to use this application.
+  Installation of npm inquirer is needed for this application.

   ## Usage
-  The user answers questions in the terminal, the answers are used to write a readme file.
+  The user ansers questions in the terminal.
+The answers are used to create a readme file.

   ## Contributing